Offaly doctor receives prestigious award for specialist care

 Offaly doctor receives prestigious award

-A lading Offaly GP has received a prestigious award for 30 years’ work in transforming diabetes care in Ireland.
+A leading Offaly GP has received a prestigious award for 30 years’ work in transforming diabetes care in Ireland.

 The Chair of the ICGP’s Diabetes Task Group, Dr Velma Harkins, a Banagher-based GP, has received the prestigious Lifetime Achievement Award at the joint NUIG-UCC Annual Diabetes Conference.
 This award acknowledges her exceptional vision and leadership in enhancing Type 2 Diabetes care in Ireland.
 Dr Harkins moved the care of people with diabetes from a hospital-centred model to structured diabetes care in general practice.